 The second paramedic shall remain more than two (2) metres away from the patient and shall follow Routine Practices and Additional Precautions (RPAP) while awaiting the results of the point of care assessment.
-The purpose of this precautionary approach is to allow the paramedics to communicate the findings of their assessment to the ambulance communication centre, and/or hospital, and/or ID specialist for advice and/or perform any other duties required that may be impeded once enhanced precautions are adopted by both paramedics.
+The purpose of this precautionary approach is to allow the paramedics to communicate the findings of their assessment to the ambulance communication centre, and/or hospital, and/or ID physician for advice and/or perform any other duties required that may be impeded once enhanced precautions are adopted by both paramedics.

 The EVD screening that is conducted at the scene shall result in the paramedic making a determination as to whether or not the patient is a suspect patient.

-If the patient is not a suspect patient, the standard operating procedures of the paramedic service and patient care standards shall apply.
-If the patient is determined to be a suspect patient, the provisions of the Directive shall apply.
+If the patient is not a suspect patient, the standard operating procedures of the paramedic service and patient care standards the routine standards of patient care practice set out within the Basic Life Support Patient Care Standards and Advanced Life Support Patient Care Standards shall apply.

+If the patient is determined to be a suspect patient, the paramedic will consult with an ID physician and if that option is not available then the provisions of the Directive shall apply.